 FUT (Follicular Unit Transplantation)

-Known as the “strip method,” this technique got its name because it involves the removal of a piece of scalp to obtain the donor hair grafts.
+Known as the “strip method,” this technique got its name because it involves the removal of a piece of the scalp to obtain the donor hair grafts.
 This is the traditional approach in hair restoration and is also the most invasive.
-Through this method the donor grafts are taken from the back of the scalp.
+Through this method, the donor grafts are taken from the back of the scalp.
 Once it is removed, the follicular units are taken out individually using a high-powered microscope.

 FUE (Follicular Unit Extraction)

 To make use of the synergistic effect of these treatments, combination therapy may be used.
 This can be an appropriate measure to address the unique presentations of this disease in each affected individual.
-An example of a combination therapy may include medications, surgery, and LLLT or PRP to enhance the results.
+An example of combination therapy may include medications, surgery, and LLLT or PRP to enhance the results.

 Androgenetic alopecia is common, and it is highly likely to be accompanied by other forms of hair loss.
-Since androgenetic alopecia it may also be aggravated by different factors.
+Since androgenetic alopecia, it may also be aggravated by different factors.
 Therefore, a multifactorial treatment may be necessary.